GRAPHIC-Go big or even bigger?: Five questions for the ECB

 ECB set for a second big rate hike ECB set for a second big rate hikehttps://tmsnrt.rs/3dYkn06

-(Reporting by Dhara Ranasinghe in London and Stefano Rebaudo in Milan; graphics by Vincent Flasseur, Editing by Tommy Reggiori Wilkes and Tomasz Janowski)
+(Reporting by Dhara Ranasinghe in London and Stefano Rebaudo in Milan; graphics by Vincent Flasseur, Editing by Tommy Reggiori Wilkes, Tomasz Janowski and Ed Osmond)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))